Ladder Inspection for Daily Use

 Key Hazards

-- Using damaged ladders
+- Falls caused by damaged or defective ladders

 2–3 Minute Talk Script